Bee-Lab/BeelabTestBundle/Resources/doc/index.md

 * Fast fixtures load

-  Load fixtures simply with ``$this->loadFixtures(['YourFixtureClassName', 'YourOtherFixtureClassName'])``.
-Dependencies are resolved, so you don't need to explicitly load all your fixtures.
+  Load fixtures simply with `$this->loadFixtures(['YourFixtureClassName', 'YourOtherFixtureClassName'])`.
+Dependencies are resolved (as long as you implement `DependentFixtureInterface`), so you don't need to explicitly load all your fixtures.

 * Mail sent assertion